 Flavor and variant extensions are the lifeblood of CPG portfolio growth.
 They drive trial among new consumers, increase purchase frequency among existing buyers, and defend shelf space against competitive innovation.
 But the failure rate for new SKUs remains stubbornly high, and a significant portion of that failure traces back to research that asked the wrong questions at the wrong stage.

 Effective flavor and variant testing is not a single event but a staged research program that matches each phase of product development.
-This guide covers the full arc, from identifying which flavors to pursue through validating performance after launch.
+This guide covers the full arc, from identifying which flavors to pursue through validating performance after launch — anchored in the concept testing methodology that powers stage-gate CPG development.
+For the complete strategic context, see the concept testing complete guide.
+For the AI-moderation engine that makes each stage economical, see the complete guide to AI customer interviews.

 Stage 1: Flavor Opportunity Mapping